Updated 6/5/2020 to reflect the passage of the Paycheck Protection Program Flexibility Act.

 - Other bills

 Again, if you’ve already received an Economic Injury Disaster Loan, you are not disqualified from the Paycheck Protection Program.
 Just be sure to include the information as an application attachment.
+You must also include EIDL information when applying for PPP loan forgiveness, as an EIDL advance may lower the forgivable amount of your PPP loan.

 Sixty-seven percent of small business owners have either already applied for a COVID-19 relief loan (PPP loan or EIDL) or are planning to apply.